-Part-time teaching work falls under the responsibility of a staff member designated as "part-time staff co-ordinator", currently Dr Phil Handler (Williamson Building, room 3.46).
+Part-time teaching work falls under the responsibility the Deputy Head of School, Dr Carolyn Abbot(Williamson Building, room 3.25).
 An induction session and training is organised specifically for Teaching Assistants employed in the School of Law.

 (A) Duties and responsibilities of Teaching Assistants